sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 about your module.
 And if you open the `README` file, you'll see that it's blank.
 Did we break something?
 Not at all.
-We'll tackle this problem in a moment. `[@Starter]` also makes a lot of other technical changes to the process that aren't necessary to cover here.
-Instead, we refer you to `[@Starter]`'s documentation for the nitty gritty details.
+We'll tackle this problem in a moment. `[@Starter]` also makes a lot of other technical changes to the process that aren't necessary to cover now.
+Or, if you are brave, you can always check out `[@Starter]`'s documentation for the nitty gritty details.

 Suffice it to say here that changing the bundle can drastically change how your module gets packaged by using different machines (plugins) on the assembly line.